Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 The objective of this first exercise is to run the linters on the package C++ code, detect the problems, and correct them following the style recommendations.
 There are 2 ways to do this:

-1. Run the linters individually one by one from the terminal: the advantage of this option is that `--reformat` can be applied on linters that support it (like `ament_clang_format`) to correct the code automatically.
+1. Run the linters individually one by one from the terminal: the advantage of this option is that `--reformat` can be applied on linters that support it (like `ament_clang_format`) to correct the code automatically, but be sure to pass the configuration file (`--config <path>`) if a custom file is being used.
+E.g: `ament_clang_format --config .clang-format --reformat package1`.
 2. Use `ament_lint_auto` (recommended if Ci is going to be integrated): this is essentially a CMake function that finds and adds all linters listed as `<test_depend>` in the `package.xml`.
 Then, when tests are run, these linters are also executed.
 Another advantage is that there is no need to remember individual commands.

 > [!NOTE]